Council of Institutional Investors

 CII and some institutional investors turned to three major index providers in the wake of Snap Inc.’s egregious no-vote IPO, which led to three public consultations:

 • MSCI conducted the most prolonged consultation of the three, but ultimately chose to continue to ignore voting rights for the purpose of major index construction.
 MSCI originally contemplated modest reform: excluding no-vote shares from major indexs in cases where the company's listed shares constitute under 17% of total voting power (25% for new constituents).
 MSCI subsequently released an expanded consultation with a discussion paper contemplating more significant reform: a weight adjustment for each index security based on the proportion of total voting power in free float hands, with no exemption for existing constituents.
 CII's supportive comment letter offered three ways to realize the benefits of this proposal while softening portfolio disruption: a three-year grace period for existing constituents; immediate and permanent exemptive relief for adopters of reasonable sunset provisions; and a gradual phase-in of the new methodology.
-Concluding its consultation, MSCI announced on October 30, 2018 it would continue to ignore voting rights for major index construction.
+Concluding its consultation, MSCI announced in 2018 it would continue to ignore voting rights for major index construction.

 Why do index providers have an appropriate role on this issue?